oliverschwarz/leadership-handbook/quotes.md

 "If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
 Instead, teach them to yearn for the vast and endless sea." - n.n.

 "The easiest way to gather technical debt is to learn new things." - n.n.

+"Attempting to change an organization’s culture is a folly, it always fails.
+Peoples’ behavior (the culture) is a product of the system; when you change the system peoples’ behavior changes." - John Seddon